ruby0x1/luxe-gifcapture/README.md

 }
 ```

-When done recording, call commit and then the save dialog will pop up when it's finished encoding.
+When done recording, call commit and then the callback will be called when it's finished encoding.
 It will display a colored progress bar while it's busy encoding in the background.

 ### Notes

-This library listens to the `tick_end` event - the very end of the luxe frame.
+This library listens to the internal luxe events `tickstart`/`tickend` - the very start and end of the luxe frame.

-Then it switches to the default framebuffer (use `force_default_fbo` to use the active FBO instead) and then calls `glBlitFramebuffer` to copy the pixels to a internal render texture of the output size.
+When you create an instance of this library, it swaps out what the engine 'default framebuffer' means - by replacing the default framebuffer with a render target of the same size.

+When the frame starts, it ensures this framebuffer is active, then at the end of the frame, renders this framebuffer to the default framebuffer, so you shouldn't notice any difference.
+It does for a few reasons: it wants the full frame in a single bindable texture, so it can be cheaply rendered to a smaller target texture.
+This allows it to correctly resolve multisamples (antialiasing), apply texture filtering, and cheaply downsize/upsize the pixels in one go.
+This reduces the amount of bandwidth back and forth between ram/GPU as well, by using the GPU to copy it across.

+By rendering, instead of blitting, it's also more portable and works on ES2/WebGL like targets.
+When gifcapture supports non-threaded mode (soon) this should allow this to work on all current luxe targets.

-It then sends the pixels to the gifcapture library for encoding.
+It then sends the pixels of the destination texture to the gifcapture library for encoding!
-When the encoding is complete it automatically opens a save file dialog, this is not configurable right now but soon will be.